Temporary Emigration

 Markovian temporary emigration

-This makes biological sense for many species.
-A migratory bird that is currently on its wintering grounds is more likely to still be there next month than a bird that is currently on its breeding grounds.
-The animal’s availability state has genuine persistence.
+For a lot of species that’s exactly what you’d expect.
+A bird that’s currently sat on its wintering grounds is far more likely to still be there next month than a bird that’s currently on its breeding territory.
+Where the animal is has genuine stickiness to it.

 Random temporary emigration